Jen Ryland Reviews

 Murder on a School Night by Kate Weston (2023)

-Kerry big plans for her first high school party—like not going.
-All she wanted to do was stay home in the safety of retro rom-coms and her strict retainer schedule.
-Instead her BFF, fiercely outgoing mystery-fanatic Annie, has roped her into going to the party to investigate who’s cyberbullying Heather, the most popular girl in school.
+Kerry big plans for her first high school party: not going.
+But her BFF, fiercely outgoing mystery-fanatic Annie, has roped her into going to the party to investigate who’s cyberbullyinghe most popular girl in school.

 But when two students turns up dead, Annie and Kerry have to sol ve the case